Our Hospitality: Production

-Some exteriors were shot near Truckee, California at the Truckee River and in Oregon.
+Some exteriors were shot near Truckee, California at the Truckee River and along the Nevada County Narrow Gauge Railway between Grass Valley, California and Colfax, California.
 The famous waterfall rescue scene was shot on a special set at Keaton's Hollywood studio.

 Although the original Hatfield–McCoy feud happened between 1878 and 1890, Keaton set his film in the 1830s.
-He had a passion for railroads and wanted the story to coincide with their invention.He had art director Fred Grabourne build fully functional replicas of trains with attention to every detail of their authenticity.
-However, Keaton chose not to use the early US DeWitt Clinton engine and instead had Grabourne build a replica of Stephenson's Rocket because he thought it looked funnier.He also employed a dandy horse which, by the 1830s, would have been out of fashion.
-The traveling shots of the locomotive are clear precursors to his later work in The General (1926) and were shot in the same Oregon locations.
+He had a passion for railroads and wanted the story to coincide with their invention.
+He had art director Fred Gabourie build fully functional replicas of trains with attention to every detail of their authenticity.
+However, Keaton chose not to use the early US DeWitt Clinton engine and instead had Gabourie build a replica of Stephenson's Rocket because he thought it looked funnier.
+He also employed a dandy horse which, by the 1830s, would have been out of fashion.
+The traveling shots of the locomotive are clear precursors to his later work in The General (1926).

-Keaton cast his wife Natalie Talmadge in the lead role of Virginia, directing her to play her part as an old fashioned southern belle as well as an innocent schoolgirl.He also cast his father Joe Keaton as a grouchy train engineer and Joe Roberts as Virginia's father.The film was shot in Truckee, about 485 miles north of Los Angeles, and was decorated to recreate the Shenandoah Valley of the 1830s.
+Keaton cast his wife Natalie Talmadge in the lead role of Virginia, directing her to play her part as an old fashioned southern belle as well as an innocent schoolgirl.
+He also cast his father Joe Keaton as a grouchy train engineer and Joe Roberts as Virginia's father.
+The film was shot in Truckee, about 485 miles north of Los Angeles, and was decorated to recreate the Shenandoah Valley of the 1830s.
 The cast and 20-person crew arrived in Truckee in July 1923, along with the fully functional locomotive, three railroad passenger cars, 30 set pieces and enough building material for several miles of train track.
 As was normal for a Keaton production, the cast and crew often stopped shooting to play baseball or fish for Truckee salmon and trout when the opportunities arose.
+Despite what has sometimes been claimed, there is no evidence that any sequences were filmed in Oregon.